Ddownpond/Getmines-100-/README.md

-# Getmines-100- and u make yours and.we can all get rich
+# Getmines-100- and u make yours and.we can always bu
+Safe and easy